twobulls/easy-genomics/README.md

    Default output format [None]:
    ```

+   NOTE: If you are manually configuring the AWS CLI credentials, please ensure the AWS Region set matches the
+   `aws-region` setting in the `easy-genomics.yaml` configuration file.

    Alternatively, if you have access to the AWS access portal copy and paste the temporary credentials provided into
    your shell/terminal: